TheKarpati/tsetestdevice/README.md

 ### Create a Device in the developer dashboard

-So first step is to get a representation of our Virtual Board in the relayr Cloud.
+The first step is to create a representation of our Virtual Board in the relayr Cloud.
 The simplest way is to create a device running on the **Intel Edison Model**, because we will be simulating similar sensors.
-Through this entity we will manage sent/received data, MQTT credentials and UI interface of the relayr Dashboard.
-To create a device on relayr Dashboard follow the [**Devices Guide**](http://docs.relayr.io/getting-started/devices-guide/) and select the **Intel Edison (IoT Acceleration Starter Kit)** as a *Device Model*.
+This entity will allow you to manage sent/received data and MQTT credentials through of UI interface of the relayr Developer Dashboard.
+To create a device on the Developer Dashboard follow the [**Devices Guide**](http://docs.relayr.io/getting-started/devices-guide/) and select the **Intel Edison (IoT Acceleration Starter Kit)** as a *Device Model*.

-If you prefer to create your own model to get more advanced feature, log in to the Developer Dashboard and follow the instructions of [this tutorial](http://docs.relayr.io/getting-started/device-models-guide/).
+If you prefer to create your own model in order to use more advanced features, follow the instructions of [this tutorial](http://docs.relayr.io/getting-started/device-models-guide/).

-But for now let's assume we are running the *Intel Edison (IoT Acceleration Starter Kit)* model.
+But for now, let's assume we are running the *Intel Edison (IoT Acceleration Starter Kit)* model.

 ###Paho MQTT